 Audits and inspections go wrong when people simply can't find a particular document, whether it be a procedure, a test report, a drawing, training records - there's a lot to keep track of, and if anything goes missing, the regulators will find out about it.

 An easy way to keep track of everything is through the Greenlight Guru’s Medical Device QMS (MDQMS).
 Everything is instantly searchable, and important records don’t go missing from a binder or a hard drive.
-With everything updating in real time, you can ensure that everyone’s training is up to date, any open change orders on SOPs are being handled or cancelled, and so on.
+With everything updating in real-time, you can ensure that everyone’s training is up to date, any open change orders on SOPs are being handled or canceled, and so on.